Skip to Content, Navigation, or Footer.

 "The whole goal is to let people and students have a place where A, the vibe feels cozy but B, where our employees know them by name," Shaw said.

-The purpose behind what she does stems from something that she and her daughter share called Celiac disease, which is an autoimmune disorder where a gluten allergy harms the body.
-Because of this allergen-based disorder, Shaw prides herself on the house made ingredients that she uses.
+The purpose behind what Shaw does stems from her and her daughter's experience with Celiac disease, an autoimmune disorder with which a gluten allergy harms the body.
+Because of this allergen-based disorder, Shaw prides herself on the house-made ingredients that she uses.

-While traditional syrups and creams have around 200 grams of sugar, Fizz N Fork is heavy on infusions and fruit, carrying just six grams of sugar.
+While traditional syrups and creams have around 200 grams of sugar, Fizz N Fork is heavy on infusions and fruit, carrying about six grams of sugar.
 She also favors pistachio milk as an alternative over oat milk, sharing that it worked better for her.
-In dishes that use granola, the ingredients include flax and chia seeds, creating something she calls "hormone-friendly."
+In dishes that use granola, the ingredients include flax and chia seeds, creating what she calls "hormone-friendly" options.

 "I just try to think about all the things that I do for myself at home to help heal my body and be able to push it out to Auburn students," Shaw said.